On the homogenization of partial integro-differential-algebraic equations: Applications

 We want to apply Corollary \ref{Co: Askew} with and

 The compactness condition on the operator $ $ has already been established e.g.\ in \cite[Remark 3.2.2]{Waurick2011} or \cite[the end of the proof of Theorem 4.3]{Waurick2012} and the sequence $(\kappa_n(\hat m)^{-1})_n$ is a sequence of selfadjoint operators.
 Since $M_n(0)=M_1(0)= $ for all $n\in\N$, the range condition is satisfied.
 Thus Corollary \ref{Co: Askew} applies.
 The sequence $(M_n)_n$ could be replaced by some convolution terms.
 Moreover it should be noted that the case of not necessarily symmetric $\kappa_n$'s has been considered in \cite{Waurick2012}.
-There, however, a second-order formulation was used which, for more general material laws, may not be available, see also the last paragraph in Section \ref{section: disco}.
+There, however, a second-order formulation was used which, for more general material laws, may not be available.
 The homogenized equations are derived in Section \ref{section: disco}, see equation \eqref{eq:phys_limit}.